Abelian Squares and Their Progenies: Fourier Analysis of the Spectral Density Functions of Stabilized Power Sum Symmetric Polynomials

 Intuitively $\xi$ signals how removed a particular concatenation $ww'$ is from producing an abelian square while the order $n$ tells how many characters $w$ and $w'$ have in common.
-(See Definition \ref{componentwisemin} and Theorem \ref{composition}.)
-Evidently an $n^{\text{th}}$ order word offset by $\mathbf{0}_d$ is an abelian square of length $2n$ since a string $ww'$ is an abelian square if and only if $\rho(w) = \rho(w').$
+(See Definition \ref{componentwisemin} and Theorem \ref{composition} below.)
+Evidently an $n^{\text{th}}$ order word pair offset by $\mathbf{0}_d$ yields an abelian square of length $2n$ since a string $ww'$ is an abelian square if and only if $\rho(w) = \rho(w').$